-$Table\ of\ fields\ to\ be\ reported\ for\ all\ positions\ across\ all\ maturities\ of\ all\ contracts\ for\ the\ purposes\ of\ Article\ 2$
+Table of fields to be reported for all positions across all maturities of all contracts for the purposes of Article 2

-FIELD DETAILS TO BE REPORTED FORMAT FOR REPORTING Date and time of report submission Field to be populated with the date and time on which the report is submitted. {DATE_TIME_FORMAT} Report reference number Field to be populated with the unique identifier given by the submitter unambiguously identifying the report to both submitter and receiving competent authority. {ALPHANUM-52} Date of the trading day of the reported position Field to be populated with the date on which the reported position is held at the close of the trading day on the relevant trading venue. {DATEFORMAT} Report status Indication as to whether the report is new or a previously submitted report is cancelled or amended.
+FIELD DETAILS TO BE REPORTED FORMAT FOR REPORTING Date and time of report submission Field to be populated with the date and time on which the report is submitted. {DATE_TIME_FORMAT} Report reference number Field to be populated with the unique identifier given by the submitter unambiguously identifying the report to both submitter and receiving competent authority. {ALPHANUM-52} Date of the trading day of the reported position Field to be populated with the date on which the reported position is held at the close of the trading day on the relevant trading venue. {DATEFORMAT} Report status Indication as to whether the report is new or a previously submitted report is can- celled or amended.
 Where a previously submitted report is cancelled or amended, a report which contains all the details of the original report and using the original Report Reference Number should be sent and the 'Report status' should be flagged as 'CANC'.
 For amendments a new report that contains all the details of the original report and using the original Report Reference Number with all necessary details amended should be sent and the 'Report status' should be flagged as 'AMND'.
 'NEWT' - New 'CANC' -Cancellation 'AMND' - Amendment Reporting entity ID The identifier of the reporting investment firm.
 Field to be populated with the Legal Entity Identifier code (LEI) for legal entities or {NATIONAL_ID} for natural persons not having an LEI. {LEI} or {NATIONAL_ID} - Natural persons

 Position holder ID Field to be populated with the Legal Entity Identifier code (LEI) for legal entities or {NATIONAL_ID} for natural persons not having an LEI.
 (Note: if the position is held as a proprietary position of the reporting firm, this field shall be identical to field 'Reporting entity ID'). {LEI} or {NATIONAL_ID} - Natural persons Email address of position holder Email address for notifications of position-related matters. {ALPHANUM-256} Ultimate parent entity ID Field to be populated with the Legal Entity Identifier code (LEI) for legal entities or {NATIONAL_ID} for natural persons not having an LEI.
-Note: this field may be identical to field 'Reporting entity ID' or 'Position holder ID' if the ultimate parent entity holds its own positions, or makes its own reports. {LEI} or {NATIONAL_ID} - Natural persons Email address of ultimate parent entity Email address for correspondence in relation to aggregated positions. {ALPHANUM-256} Parent of collective investment scheme status Field to report on whether the position holder is a collective investment undertaking that makes investment decisions independently from its parent as set out by Article 4(2) of the Commission Delegated Regulation (EU) 2017/591 [RTS21a] (1).
-'TRUE' - the position holder is a collective investment undertaking that makes independent investment decisions 'FALSE' - the position holder is not a collective investment undertaking that makes independent investment decisions Identification code of contract traded on trading venues Identifier of the commodity derivative, emission allowance or derivative thereof.
+Note: this field may be identical to field 'Reporting entity ID' or 'Position holder ID' if the ultimate parent entity holds its own positions, or makes its own reports. {LEI} or {NATIONAL_ID} - Natural persons Email address of ultimate parent entity Email address for correspondence in relation to aggregated positions. {ALPHANUM-256} Parent of collective investment scheme status Field to report on whether the position holder is a collective investment undertaking that makes investment decisions independently from its parent as set out by Article 4(2) of the Commission Delegated Regulation (EU) [please insert reference to RTS 21a].
+'TRUE' - the position holder is a collective investment undertaking that makes independent investment decisions 'FALSE' - the position holder is not a collective investment undertaking that makes independent investment decisions Identification code of con- tract traded on trading venues Identifier of the commodity derivative, emission allowance or derivative thereof.
 See field 'Trading venue identifier' for treatment of OTC contracts that are eco- nomically equivalent to contracts that are traded on trading venues. {ISIN} Venue product code Field to be populated with a unique and unambiguous alphanumeric identifier utilised by the trading venue grouping together contracts with different maturities and strike prices in the same product. {ALPHANUM-12}